ajeydudhe/facile-ui-test/README.md

 * Then we load the web page using _**this.webDriver.get("http://localhost/hello/greet/John");**_
 * Finally, we verify that we are getting the mock response.

 As seen above the entire web page is getting loaded as is in the browser but only the http response is getting mocked using _**Mockito**_.

+## Work in progress
+* Ability to mock only specific http requests so that we can have the web server running outside the test project.
+* Handle all request types e.g. form upload etc.